MelodiousMeadow/zw_portfolio/README.md

 ## My Data Story: A Portfolio of Projects and Impact

-As a data analyst, I specialize in integrating qualitative observations with quantitative analysis to gain comprehensive insights and drive data-driven decisions.
+As a data analyst, I specialize in blending qualitative observations with quantitative analysis to uncover deeper insights and fuel data-driven strategies that lead to impactful decisions.

 ### My Projects: